Analysis | Trump’s legacy will be defined largely by his attempt to look away from the coronavirus pandemic

 As of Oct.
 9, there were 537,446 cases in long-term care facilities and 84,136 deaths, according to data from the Kaiser Family Foundation.
 As of Nov.
 6, those figures are 616,646 cases and 91,578 deaths, increases of 15 percent and 9 percent respectively.
 That figure would account for about a third of the deaths nationally over the same period.

 One approach the administration has embraced is the deployment of rapid coronavirus testing capacity nationally.
-It has repeatedly announced that millions of tests would be sent to states to better track new infections, particularly in places like long-term care facilities.
+It has repeatedly announced that millions of tests would be sent to states to better track new infections, particularly in places such as long-term care facilities.
 In the week of Nov.
 9, the government distributed just under 2.6 million tests nationally, about two for every resident of a long-term care facility as of last year.
 Most states, though, are trying to monitor a variety of at-risk populations from the same pool of tests.

 Atlas also assured the country that the federal government would ensure that hospitals aren't being overwhelmed.
 On that measure, too, the government is failing.

 There are more people hospitalized with the virus now than at any previous point in the pandemic — about 1 out of every 8 people who have ever been hospitalized for covid-19, the disease caused by the virus — according to data from the COVID Tracking Project.
-This surge is straining hospitals and spurring new stay-at-home orders in places like El Paso and Chicago.
+This surge is straining hospitals and spurring new stay-at-home orders in places such as El Paso and Chicago.
 Iowa has run out of staffed hospital beds.

 There are also nearly 13,000 people currently in intensive care, according to the COVID Tracking Project.
 The government’s estimate as of Wednesday is that about 71 percent of ICU beds nationally are filled.
 In 10 states, more than 80 percent of ICU beds were filled, including 93 percent of beds in North Dakota.